Gabriella Prandini, Country Director GOAL Zimbabwe

 I then move on to greet the local school headmaster and ask him how the pupils are performing and if they are attending classes.
 He explains to me that at least 40% of the parents are unable to pay the school feels which are the equivalent of USD 1 per term.
 The ones who manage to come to school have only eaten one meal the previous day and are unable to focus.

-I only know a handful of words in Shona, the local language, and today I have added a word “nzara” which means hunger.
+I only know a handful of words in Shona, the local language, and today I have added the word “nzara” which means hunger.
 I can feel it in the air.
 I can see it in their faces, and I can hear it as they say it intermittently as they explain the challenges they are facing.

 I leave Chigonda village, and I am filled with disbelief that we are in 2019 and there are children going to school hungry, children who can’t go to school because their parents don’t have 1 dollar to spare, and adults who have gone back in time and are now bartering whatever they have for a bucket of maize.